(reading time: 1 hour, 9 minutes)

 “Yes, I’m feeling much less cranky,” she answered.
 She took his hand and rose to her feet.
 “I will bind you to our family a little more today, but we can do it while we walk back.”
-Together they turned around and left the gardens behind.
-They walked in silence for a quarter drop until they found the familiar streets just outside the stairs down to their home.
+Together they turned around and left the gardens behind, then walked in silence for a quarter drop until they found the familiar streets just outside the stairs down to their home.
 They waded through the bubble of water in the street’s center.
-The only distractions were the occasional flat stones that skipped across the water and down the street.
+The only distractions were the occasional flat stones that skipped across the surface and down the street.
 What had thrown them, and to what end, Rob had no idea, but the stones managed to curve with the street and continue skipping until they were out of sight.

 “You need us as your family Kilrobin,” Ciamuse claimed.
 “You will not be whole without us.”